Kowiana/LocalGovtGits/README.md

 # LocalGovtGits
-A git dedicated to one person teams in NZ local government.
+A git dedicated to small digital teams in councils and other government organisations.

 Share your ideas, code and visions.